opentwilight/libtwilight/readme.md

 # libtwilight

-This is an open source, clean slate implementation of a micro kernel for Wii/GC homebrew
+This is an open source, clean slate implementation of a micro kernel for Wii/GC homebrew.

-Currently in early stages (no code yet)
+Currently in early stages, no working prototype yet.